How did Monet become such a star in the art world? What are some curious facts not many know? Where are the most famous Monet paintings today?

 Monet struggled with depression in his later years.
-In 1911, he was devastated by the death of Alice and in 1912, developed cataracts in his right eye.
-His oldest son Jean, (who had married Alice’s daughter Blanche, Monet’s particular favourite) also died in 1914.
-Even with all these, Monet endeavoured to paint and produce larger pieces.
-Later in 1922, months after the death of Paul Durand-Ruel, Monet agreed to donate eight of his largest Nymphéas paintings to the French state, with the condition that a suitable gallery would house them.
-This venue ended up being the Musee de l’Orangerie in the Tuileries in Paris.
-Claude Monet died on December 5, 1926, at his lovely home in Giverny—that housed the Claude Monet Foundation since 1980.
+In 1911, he was devastated by the death of Alice and in 1912 developed cataracts in his right eye.
+His oldest son Jean, (who had married Alice's daughter Blanche, Monet's particular favorite) also died in 1914.
+Even with all these, Monet endeavored to paint and produce larger pieces.
+Later in 1922, months after the death of Paul Durand-Ruel, Monet agreed to donate eight of his largest Nymph'eas paintings to the French state, with the condition that a suitable gallery would house them.
+This venue ended up being the Musee de l'Orangerie in the Tuileries in Paris.
+Claude Monet died on December 5, 1926, at his lovely home in Giverny-that housed the Claude Monet Foundation since 1980.

 "My only merit lies in having painted directly in front of nature, seeking to render my impressions of the most fleeting effects." -Claude Monet

 Curious Claude Monet Facts

 Oscar Claude Monet co-founded the Impressionism art movement along with Pierre-Auguste Renoir, Camille Pissarro, Alfred Sisley, Paul C'ezanne, Berthe Morisot, and Edgar Degas.
 He is considered to be one of the most celebrated painters in art history.
 Now that we've learned a general overview of his life let's explore some Claude Monet facts that you probably didn't know.

 #1 Among the Monet paintings, it was Impression, Sunrise, from 1872, that gave the name 'Impressionism' to the known art movement.